Camera Repair Search Engine

 http://www.andyozment.com/guides/

-Photography on the Net (Canon) forum of LCD screen replacement.
+Photography on the Net (Canon) forum of digital camera LCD screen replacement.
 Recommend scanning these posts for some background info prior to attempting any repair yourself:

 http://photography-on-the.net/forum/showthread.php?t=7839